acorg/seqgen/README.md

-## seqgen

 This repo contains a Python script, [bin/seq-gen.py](bin/seq-gen.py), to generate genetic sequences based on directives given in a JSON file.
 Python (2.7, 3.5, 3.6 are all known to work).

-I wrote this because I wanted to be able to easily generate alignments of FASTA files with known properties, and to then examine the phylogenetic trees made from the sequences.
+I wrote this because I wanted to be able to easily generate alignments of FASTA files with known properties, and to then examine the output of phylogenetic inference or recombination analysis programs run on the sequences.

 ## Installation